Bell P-39 Airacobra: Pacific

-Airacobras first fought Japanese Zeros on 30 April 1942 in a low level action near Lae, New Guinea.
+Airacobras first fought Japanese A6M Zeros on 30 April 1942 in a low level action near Lae, New Guinea.
 From May to August 1942 combat between Airacobras and Zeros took place on a regular basis over New Guinea.
 Compilation of combat reports indicates the Zero was either equal to or close to the P-39 in speed at the altitudes of the various low level encounters.

-From September to November 1942 pilots of the 57th Fighter Squadron flew P-39s and P-38s from an airfield built on land bulldozed into Kuluk Bay on the barren island of Adak in Alaska's Aleutian Islands.
+From September to November 1942, pilots of the 57th Fighter Squadron flew P-39s and P-38s from an airfield built on land bulldozed into Kuluk Bay on the barren island of Adak in Alaska's Aleutian Islands.
 They attacked the Japanese forces that had invaded Attu and Kiska islands in the Aleutians in June 1942.
 The factor that claimed the most lives was not the Japanese but the weather.
 The low clouds, heavy mist and fog, driving rain, snow, and high winds made flying dangerous and lives miserable.
 The 57th remained in Alaska until November 1942, then returned to the United States.

-While Lt.
-Bill Fiedler was the only American pilot to become an ace in a P-39, many later U.S. aces scored one or two of their victories in the type.
+While Lieutenant Bill Fiedler was the only American pilot to become an ace in a P-39, many later US aces scored one or two of their victories in the type.
 The Airacobra's low-altitude performance was good and its firepower was impressive; regardless, it soon became a joke in the Pacific Theatre that a P-400 was a P-40 with a Zero on its tail.